percona/k8spsmdb-docs/docs/sharding.md

 servers and mongos instances.
 Their number is controlled by `configsvrReplSet.size` and `mongos.size` keys, respectively.

+!!! note
-**NOTE**: Config servers for now can properly work only with WiredTiger engine, and sharded MongoDB nodes can use either WiredTiger or InMemory one.
+    Config servers for now can properly work only with WiredTiger engine, and sharded MongoDB nodes can use either WiredTiger or InMemory one.

 By default [replsets section](operator.md#operator-replsets-section) of the `deploy/cr.yaml` configuration file contains only one replica set, `rs0`.